Letitia James, the New York attorney general who defeated Trump in court, indicted by Justice Department | News Channel 3-12

 (CNN) — New York Attorney General Letitia James was indicted Thursday in Alexandria, Virginia, as President Donald Trump’s Justice Department continues to pursue charges against his political opponents.

-James has been under investigation since May over a 2023 mortgage she took out to help her niece buy a home in Norfolk, Virginia.
+James has been under investigation since May over a 2023 mortgage she took out to buy a home in Norfolk, Virginia.

-The grand jury returned two charges, bank fraud and false statements to a financial institution, the Justice Department said in a statement.
+The grand jury returned two felony charges: bank fraud and making false statements to a financial institution.
+James’ first court appearance is scheduled for October 24 in Norfolk.

+According to the indictment, James claimed on mortgage paperwork that a home she purchased in Norfolk would be her second residence.
+That claim allowed her to get favorable loan terms not available for investment properties, prosecutors say.

+But, prosecutors allege, James did not use the house and instead rented the property to a family of three.
+They allege she falsely stated in loan applications that the residence would be a secondary home when they allege James knew she would use it as an investment property.

 The charges come as Trump continues to call for his enemies to be prosecuted in court.
 Former FBI Director James Comey pleaded not guilty Wednesday to allegedly making a false statement in a congressional proceeding.
 The Justice Department has also opened investigation into former Trump national security adviser John Bolton, California Democratic Sen. Adam Schiff, and others.